-Position the cursor then click or press Enter to anchor the dimension start point (this is the first reference point).
+Position the cursor and click or press Enter to anchor the dimension start point (this is the first reference point).

-Move the cursor then click or press Enter to anchor the dimension end point (this is the second reference point).
+Move the cursor and click or press Enter to anchor the dimension end point (this is the second reference point).

 The text can now be initially positioned.
-Move the cursor then click or press Enter when the text is in the desired position, to complete dimension placement.
+Move the cursor and click or press Enter when the text is in the desired position, to complete dimension placement.

-When dimensioning an object, anchor points become available to you that highlight where the dimension can be attached.
-The point nearest the cursor will be the one used and where the dimension will attach if you proceed to click or press Enter.
+When dimensioning an object, anchor points become available to you, highlighting where the dimension can be attached.
+The point nearest the cursor will be the one used, and where the dimension will attach if you proceed to click or press Enter.

 Additional actions that can be performed during placement are:

-Press the + and - keys (on the numeric keypad) to cycle forward and backward through all visible layers in the design to change placement layer quickly.
-Alternatively, use the Ctrl+Wheelroll shortcut to cycle through the available layers.
+Press the + and - keys (on the numeric keypad) to cycle forward and backward through all visible layers in the design respectively – to change placement layer quickly.

-This method of editing allows you to select a placed linear dimension object directly in the design space and graphically change properties such as the position of its text and its reference points.
+This method of editing allows you to select a placed linear dimension object directly in the workspace and change properties such as the position of its text and its reference points, graphically.